oshahliver/picse/README.md

 ## General Information

 The PICS code (Planetary Interior Composition and Structure code) was developed during my joint PhD program at the University of Bern and the University of Zürich.
 It generates static, multi-layered structure and composition models of the interiors of terrestrial planets and water-worlds under the assumption of hydrostatic equilibrium and adiabatic thermal gradients.
+For more information about the physics of the model see [[1]](#1).

 ## Installation